RishabhKumar5010/SOscraper/README.md

 # SOscraper
-Extracts data from Stack Overflow questions and answers based on a given url
+Scrapes data from Stack Overflow questions and answers based on a given question's URL

 ### Execution: